Project Name

 Conclusion

-By leveraging AI and ML technologies for Compressor Diagnosis, we developed a model with an F1 score of 0.86 and implemented it in production.
-This transition marked a significant shift from a “fail and fix” approach to a more intelligent solution, allowing our client to proactively monitor and improve model performance, ultimately leading to more informed and effective decision-making.
+Leveraging AI and ML technologies for Compressor Diagnosis, we developed a model with an F1 score of 0.86 and implemented it in production.
+This transition marked a significant shift from a “fail and fix” approach to a more intelligent solution.
+It allowed our client to proactively monitor and improve model performance, leading to more informed and effective decision-making.